Rellum/Payment.js/README.md

 Gateway and Payment.js developer app credentials & domain are stored in config.json (https://docs.firstdata.com/req/paymentjs)

-Note: for the webhook callback to work, an accessible webhook url needs to be registered in the developer app for PaymentJSv2.
+Note: for the webhook callback to work, an accessible webhook url needs to be registered in the developer app for Payment.js.

-## HTTPS